 He chose us before the foundation of the world.
 He chose you.
 Not to fit in to the world, but to fit out.

 What freed me most in this moment is when I looked at the rest of the players and realized something else.
-I
+I was not made to be a start kickball player and it is OK.
+In truth, it is good.

 Then I knew.
 I knew I had to stop looking at things which I cannot do well, wishing it were different.
 I don’t have to belong to every group everywhere.
 I need to be where God has called me to be, and in that place is freedom, peace and joy a thousand-fold.